johnakash04/Applicant-Tracking-Systems-ATS-./README.md

 2. Navigate to the cloned directory and install the required packages by running:

-`mvn clean install`

 3. Find TOKEN and replace with your token string.

+4. Execute `run.bat` on a machine that contains `Java 17`.
 The bot should now be running and ready to use on you're personal server.

 ## Usage
 To use the bot, invite it to your Discord server and type !help to see a list of available commands.
 The main command to check your resume is !scan, which accepts a resume file attachment.
 The bot will then analyze the resume and provide a report indicating how well it will perform on an ATS.